Private ChatGPT for Business, Deployed on Your Infrastructure

 Custom Assistants Per Team

-Build dedicated assistants for sales, support, legal, engineering — each with custom system prompts, scoped tools, and per-team document access.
+Build dedicated assistants for sales, support, legal, and engineering — each with custom system prompts, scoped tools, and per-team document access.

 Optional RAG on Your Docs